Azure-Samples/ms-identity-docs-code-java/access-protected-api-obo/README.md

 ### 2. Update code sample with app registration values

-Open the [_application.yml_](src/main/resources/application.yml) file and modify the four Azure Active Directory configuration properties using the values from your [app's registration in the Azure portal](https://docs.microsoft.com/azure/active-directory/develop/quickstart-configure-app-expose-web-apis).
+In [_application.yml_](src/main/resources/application.yml), update the following Azure AD configuration properties with the values from your [app's registration in the Azure portal](https://docs.microsoft.com/azure/active-directory/develop/quickstart-configure-app-expose-web-apis).

 ```yaml
 # 'Tenant ID' of your Azure AD instance - this value is a GUID